-Other than age, there are no known factors identified to predict the risk of occurrence or the severity of rash caused by lamotrigine.
-There are suggestions, yet to be proven, that the risk of rash may also be increased by coadministration of lamotrigine with valproate (includes valproic acid and divalproex sodium), exceeding the recommended initial dose of lamotrigine, or exceeding the recommended dose escalation for lamotrigine.
-However, cases have been reported in the absence of these factors.
+Other than age, there are as yet no factors identified that are known to predict the risk of occurrence or the severity of rash caused by LAMICTAL.
+There are suggestions, yet to be proven, that the risk of rash may also be increased by (1) coadministration of LAMICTAL with valproate (includes valproic acid and divalproex sodium), (2) exceeding the recommended initial dose of LAMICTAL, or (3) exceeding the recommended dose escalation for LAMICTAL.
+However, cases have occurred in the absence of these factors.

-Nearly all cases of life-threatening rashes associated with lamotrigine have occurred within two to eight weeks of treatment initiation.
-However, isolated cases have been reported after prolonged treatment (e.g., six months).
-Accordingly, duration of therapy cannot be relied upon as a means to predict the potential risk heralded by the first appearance of a rash.
+Nearly all cases of life-threatening rashes caused by LAMICTAL have occurred within 2 to 8 weeks of treatment initiation.
+However, isolated cases have occurred after prolonged treatment (e.g., 6 months).
+Accordingly, duration of therapy cannot be relied upon as means to predict the potential risk heralded by the first appearance of a rash.

-Although benign rashes also occur with lamotrigine, it is not possible to reliably predict which rashes will prove to be serious or life-threatening.
-Accordingly, discontinue lamotrigine at the first sign of rash unless the rash is clearly not drug-related.
-Discontinuation of treatment may not prevent a rash from becoming life-threatening or permanently disabling or disfiguring.
+Although benign rashes are also caused by LAMICTAL, it is not possible to predict reliably which rashes will prove to be serious or life threatening.
+Accordingly, LAMICTAL should ordinarily be discontinued at the first sign of rash, unless the rash is clearly not drug related.
+Discontinuation of treatment may not prevent a rash from becoming life threatening or permanently disabling or disfiguring.